cambridge-ceu/csd3/README.md

 There is a software wish-list, [csd3-software-list.tsv](csd3-software-list.tsv), based on this [Google spreadsheet](https://docs.google.com/spreadsheets/d/15KYXH-B0xJg7GEHjPpFOH1VRDc-Nj5rrejEoyLoMuU4/edit?usp=sharing).

-Additional informationi will be made available in due course.
+Additional information will be made available in due course.

 ## rsync